Muyangmin/Kotlog/README.md

 A log library specially designed for Kotlin scenarios in Android development.
 It's inspired by [Android-PLog](https://github.com/JumeiRdGroup/Android-PLog).

+This library does not care persistence or encryption; other libraries does this and you can combine usage with them.

 #### [Full Dokka docs](https://muyangmin.github.io/Kotlog/org.mym.kotlog/index.html)

 #### Dependency